RubenPineda/KzLib/README.md

   (`FKzTransformSource`, `FKzVectorAccumulator`, `FKzQuatAccumulator`) for handling positions and orientations abstractly.
 - **Safe handle containers**
   (`THandleArray`) that eliminate dangling references while maintaining constant-time access.
   - `THandleArray` is designed for large dynamic collections where elements can be created or destroyed at any time, providing **O(1)** insertion, removal, and access through stable handles.
+- **Kz::Geom** — A collection of lightweight geometric utilities for spheres, boxes, capsules, cylinders, and more.
+Provides bounds computation, closest-point queries, intersection tests, and distance helpers.
+- **Kz::Raycast** — Fast mathematical raycasts against primitive shapes.
+Completely independent from the Unreal Engine collision system and suitable for custom physics pipelines.
+- **Kz::GJK** — Modern implementation of the GJK algorithm used for convex collision detection, minimal distance queries, and penetration depth/normal extraction.
+- **Kz::TOctree** — A generic, high-performance templated octree supporting multi-node storage, dynamic depth/looseness control, and fast spatial queries.
+Integrates naturally with Kz::Raycast and Kz::Geom for broadphase+narrowphase workflows.
 - **Full Blueprint integration**, including automatic conversions and debug utilities.
 - **Open-source**, actively maintained, and steadily evolving with new tools and utilities.